 Of course, the number of patent filings started to increase dramatically when commercial prospects appeared viable and private funding started pouring in.

-Between 2013 and 2014, the number of patent filings related to quantum computing began to increase dramatically, which then led to a sharp increase of published applications from 2015 on.
+Between 2013 and 2014, the number of patent filings related to quantum computing began to increase dramatically, which then led to a sharp increase in published applications from 2015 on.
 (Patent applications generally publish about 18 months after they’re filed.)

 Importantly, patents for quantum technology go well beyond quantum computers.
 Much of the technology being developed in the quantum ecosystem has commercial value outside the computing industry.
 For example, quantum sensing and quantum communication are two areas of recent growth that get less press than quantum computing but could have comparable value and impact.